kkschick/message-board-app/README.md

   like "I am a &lt;b&gt;hacker&lt;/b&gt;" becomes "I am a ".

-- Or you could do it by "escaping" the HTML, where the HTML brackets are removed or changed into non-HTML-angle backets, so that message would become "I am a &amp;lt;b&amp;gt;hacker&amp;lt;/b&amp;gt;" (that would show them the brackets, but it wouldn't make the word hacker bold).
+- Or you could do it by "escaping" the HTML, where the HTML brackets are removed or changed into non-HTML-angle brackets, so that message would become "I am a &amp;lt;b&amp;gt;hacker&amp;lt;/b&amp;gt;" (that would show them the brackets as brackets, but it wouldn't make the word hacker bold).

 - Or you could remove the HTML tags but keep the text, so the message would become "I am a hacker".